daleplummer/classicPS/README.md

 # classicPS

-This is the code for the original, Visual Basic 6 based Power and Sample Program (PS)
+This is the code for the original, Visual Basic 6 based Power and Sample Size Program (PS)

 As far as I know, the PS program must be built on a Windows XP system.
 That means that one can't use the code in this repository to build PS on an arbitrary Windows computer.